INCIMPPOINT1 is a six digit variable with no decimal places.

 INCIMPPOINT1 is the first of five variables that contain imputed values for total family income.
 It was created as part of a set of variables that provide complete (i.e., without missing values) data on family income.

 One of the purposes of NHIS data is to study relationships between income and health and to monitor health and health care for persons at different income levels.
 However, as the technical documentation on "Multiple Imputation of Family Income and Personal Earnings in the National Health Interview Survey: Methods and Examples" describes, non-response rates are high for questions on total family income in the previous calendar year and personal earnings from employment in the previous calendar year.
 For more information on the imputation methodology, see EMPSTATIMP1.

-Before using the imputed income and earnings variables, researchers are strongly advised to read the NCHS documentation on imputed income, such as 2008 Imputed Family/Personal Earnings Files.
+Before using the imputed income and earnings variables, researchers are strongly advised to read the NCHS documentation on imputed income, such as 2018 Imputed Family/Personal Earnings Files.
 This documentation cautions that each of the five datasets must be merged with other data from the survey to form a single completed dataset.
-For IPUMS NHIS data users, the imputed income files have already been merged with other data from each survey year for 1997-2008, as part of the process of adding these imputed income files and variables to the IHIS database.
+For IPUMS NHIS data users, the imputed income files have already been merged with other data from each survey year for 1997 through the current year of data, as part of the process of adding these imputed income files and variables to the IHIS database.

 The NCHS documentation for the imputed income files directs that analysis of the five versions of each imputed income variable should be done separately, using methods and software that are appropriate for such survey data (for example, SAS-callable SUDAAN or SAS-callable IVEware).

 Only then can estimates and standard errors be combined using the combining rules described in the aforementioned document on "Multiple Imputation of Family Income and Personal Earnings in the National Health Interview Survey."
 The 2018 imputed income file documentation further warns: